As a content creator with more than 8 years of doing this full-time, I’ve come to own a lot of microphones.

-The most important thing you will need for vlogging is a good microphone.
+I can tell you this after these years: the single most important piece of equipment you need to grow an audience is a good microphone.
 The camera comes in second place.
-After all, nobody will follow you if they can’t hear you well, so it’s an important step to become a successful vlogger.
-Here are the 11 best microphones for YouTube vlogging, no matter what kind of camera you’re planning to use.
+After all, nobody will follow you if they can’t hear you well, so it’s an important step to becoming a successful vlogger.

 Table of Contents

-- 5 The Best Vlogging Microphone to Connect to Your Smartphone
+- The 2 Best Microphone to Connect to Your Smartphone

-- 6 Best Lavalier Microphone to Connect to Your Camera
+- The 2 Best Lavalier Microphone to Connect to Your Camera

 You want to get a unidirectional or bidirectional microphone if you don’t want to record everything that is happening outside your window.
 Nobody wants to hear the sound of a truck passing by your house, or the neighborhood kids cleverly insulting each other, right?